 It’s been quite a ride guiding my son through the college admissions process while writing a book about it.
 Read “A Sports Mom’s Parable” in the book, and you will know what you need to know about my amazing boy.
 Perhaps you’ll recognize your child, too, in one or more of my stories.
 Take it from a bona fide expert that no matter how much you know about the college admissions process or parenting, your child will be the one who guides you through it.

-That’s my journey to the present, where I live a small town life with Mat, Ethan (18), and Hannah (20) when she’s home on college breaks.
+That’s my journey to the present, where I live a small town life with Mat, and Ethan (19) and Hannah (21) when they’re home on college breaks.

 I would love to meet you!
-I hope we’ll connect (contact me here with questions or just to say “Hi”), on FACEBOOK, in my CPR NEWSLETTER (Subscribe below), in your city when I visit, in the pages of College Admissions Cracked, or in spirit, where I hope you know I support you no matter what.
+I hope we’ll connect (contact me here with questions or just to say “Hi”), in the Chill Parents’ Revolution FACEBOOK group, in my CPR NEWSLETTER (Subscribe below), in your city when I visit, in the pages of College Admissions Cracked, or in spirit, where I hope you know I support you no matter what.

 Warmly (in my heart but not literally—as I write this, it’s winter in New England),